 Building Maintenance Director: Job Description, Duties and Outlook

 Building maintenance directors supervise maintenance staff in the upkeep of residential or commercial buildings.
-A wide range of repair and management skills are necessary for this management position.
 Job prospects are good in this field, and building maintenance directors with a bachelor's degree, several years of work experience and certified facility manager status have a better chance of obtaining higher-level positions.

 Job Description for Building Maintenance Directors

-Building maintenance directors ensure that maintenance staff perform the proper repairs and preventative maintenance needed to keep a building's infrastructure running smoothly.
-They may be found working for senior retirement homes, apartment complexes, industrial warehouses, hotels, college campuses, healthcare facilities or office buildings.
+Building maintenance directors ensure that maintenance staff perform the proper repairs and preventive maintenance needed to keep a building's infrastructure running smoothly.
+They may be found working for senior retirement homes, apartment complexes, industrial warehouses, hotels, college campuses, health care facilities or office buildings.
 Directors' daily tasks can vary based on employer needs and the building's type and function.

 Most director positions require a high school diploma, at least two years of maintenance experience and an understanding of building codes and regulations.
 Larger companies with multiple buildings may require a bachelor's degree in a related area, such as engineering, architecture or facility maintenance.
 Directors usually have an office, but their schedules will often include frequent building site visits.